Introducing Core Events

 Tagging allows you to collect valuable data on your entire product but not all tagged features and events are equal.
 Core Events are the key Features and Track Events that drive value for your product.
 It's important to tag Features and Events throughout your application to get a detailed picture of user behavior and do robust analysis of workflows, but it's easy for critical user behavior to get lost in the noise.
 A Core Event is an action that a user performs when they're demonstrating meaningful use of your app.
 It could be an action like "Follow" or "Share" or it could be completing a central workflow with "Save", "Submit", or "Publish".
 By using that feature they've realized the value of your app and are more likely to come back and continue using it.

-To filter your Core Events from the rest of your data, make an educated guess on what your Core Events are, validate that usage of those Core Events results in long term retention with the Account Retention by Usage widget, and monitor when users interact with those Core Events with the Core Events Time to First Use widget.
+To filter your Core Events from the rest of your data, make an educated guess on what your Core Events are, validate that usage of those Core Events results in above average retention with the Account Retention by Usage widget, and monitor when users interact with those Core Events with the Core Events Time to First Use widget.
+Core Events are surfaced throughout Pendo to help you analyze Core Events in all Pendo analytics tools.
 The process of continuously evaluating your Core Events, gauging if their usage correlates with sustained activity, and then driving users to Core Events sooner in the user journey helps you focus on developing and promoting the things customers love about your product.

 Set Up Core Events